-Rui Wang was born and raised in Xi’an, China.
-He received his master’s and doctorate degree in the United States.
-He is currently a professor and the Dean of the University Library at California State Polytechnic University, Pomona.
+RUI WANG was born and raised in Xi’an, China.
+He received his master’s and doctoral degree in the United States.
+He is currently a professor and the Dean of the University Library at the University of New Orleans.
 He has also worked and taught at Northwestern University, Binghamton University, Beijing Foreign Studies University, Xi’an International Studies University, and Humboldt State University.
 Rui Wang is also a novelist, a columnist, an editor, and a filmmaker.

 A HERO OF OUR TIMES